dotnet/android/Documentation/guides/messages/README.md

 + [XA1011](xa1011.md): Using ProGuard with the D8 DEX compiler is no longer supported.
 Please update \`$(AndroidLinkTool)\` to \`r8\`.
 + XA1012: Included layout root element override ID '{id}' is not valid.
 + XA1013: Failed to parse ID of node '{name}' in the layout file '{file}'.
++ XA1015: More than one Android Wear project is specified as the paired project.
+It can be at most one.
++ XA1016: Target Wear application's project '{project}' does not specify required 'AndroidManifest' project property.
++ XA1017: Target Wear application's AndroidManifest.xml does not specify required 'package' attribute.

 ## XA2xxx: Linker